ajay-gandhi/alfred/README.md

 0 15 * * 1-5 /path/to/node /path/to/alfred/perform.js --post

 # Regenerate a daily password each weekday at midnight
+# Clear any existing order data
-# This also removes the confirmation PDFs from the previous day
+# Remove the confirmation PDFs from the previous day
 0 0 * * 1-5 /path/to/node /path/to/alfred/util/daily_tasks.js

 # Scrape menus every week to stay up-to-date